Miguel de Cervantes: 1580 to 1616: Later life and death

 While Cervantes was in captivity, both Don John and the Duke of Sessa died, depriving him of two potential patrons, while the Spanish economy was in dire straits.
 This made finding employment difficult; other than a period in 1581 to 1582, when he was employed as an intelligence agent in North Africa, little is known of his movements prior to 1584.

-In April of that year, Cervantes visited Esquivias, to help arrange the affairs of his recently deceased friend and minor poet, Pedro Lainez.
+In April of that year, Cervantes visited Esquivias, to help arrange the affairs of his recently deceased friend and minor poet, Pedro Laínez.
 There he met Catalina de Salazar y Palacios (c.
 1566 – 1626), eldest daughter of the widowed Catalina de Palacios; her husband died leaving only debts, but the elder Catalina owned some land of her own.
 This may be why in December 1584, Cervantes married her daughter, then between 15 and 18 years old.
 The first use of the name Cervantes Saavedra appears in 1586, on documents related to their marriage.

 Shortly before this, his illegitimate daughter Isabel was born in November.
 Her mother, Ana Franca, was the wife of a Madrid innkeeper; they apparently concealed it from her husband, but Cervantes acknowledged paternity.
 When Ana Franca died in 1598, he asked his sister Magdalena to take care of his daughter.

-In 1587, Cervantes was appointed as a government purchasing agent, then became a tax collector in 1592.
-He was briefly jailed several times for 'irregularities', but quickly released.
-Several applications for positions in Spanish America were rejected, although modern critics note images of the colonies appear in his work.
+In 1587, Cervantes was appointed as a government purchasing agent, Commissary of the Royal Galleons in Seville, obtaining wheat and oil for the doomed Spanish Armada.
+He became a tax collector in 1592 and was briefly jailed for 'irregularities' in his accounts, but quickly released.
+Several applications for positions in Spanish America were rejected i.e. to the Council of Indies in 1590, though modern critics note images of the colonies appear in his work.